Cold vs. Hot Gas Accretion and Angular Momentum in FIRE Simulations: From Halo to Galaxy Scales: Results on the physics of gas accretion onto the central galaxy

 The solid lines indicate median tracks of the particles, while the shaded bands represent the 16- to 84- percentiles.
 We show our tracks relative to $t_\mathrm{10^5\ \mathrm{K}}$, which is the time of the first snapshot in the time bin for which a particle cools below $10^5$ K. Accreting hot-phase particles that do not cool below $10^5$ K during the time bin are excluded from our results.
 The dot-dashed line shows the median circular velocity, which for a gas particle at a distance $r$ from the center of the halo is given by $v_c \equiv \sqrt{\frac{G M(<r)}{r}}$.

 At early times relative to the particles' cooling time $t_\mathrm{10^5\ \mathrm{K}}$, most particles have low rotational velocities, with $v_\phi \ll v_c$ in the median.
 There is a rapid increase in rotational velocity which begins $\lesssim 50$ Myr prior to cooling.
 By $t_\mathrm{10^5\ \mathrm{K}}$ or shortly afterwards, the median rotational velocity stabilizes at $v_\phi \sim v_c$.
 This trend, which is consistent across the seven halos in our sample in both time bins we explore, suggests that in post-ICV halos, hot inflowing gas circularizes as it cools.
 This is consistent with the previous analysis of low-redshift, Milky Way-mass halos in FIRE by \cite{hafenHotmodeAccretionPhysics2022} and with the more idealized rotating cooling flow models from \cite{sternAccretionDiscGalaxies2024}.
-By the time of cooling, the inflow has already become almost entirely rotationally supported.
-The large spread in rotational velocities after cooling in some cases (m13A1 and m13A2) may reflect the presence of turbulence in the ISM.
+These previous studies showed that cooling is induced by circularization, as a forming disk increases gas densities and angular momentum support halts the inflow.
+By the it cools to $10^{5}$ K, inflowing has already become almost entirely rotationally supported.
+The significant spread in rotational velocities after cooling in some cases (m13A1 and m13A2) may reflect the presence of turbulence in the ISM.
+Additionally, differences in the ordering of the curves corresponding to the two time bins between the panels in Figure \ref{fig:vphi_ICV} likely reflect stochastic variability across the simulations.

+Turbulence may also be the primary reason why the median $v_\phi$ tracks for cool gas (i.e., when $t-t_\mathrm{10^5\ \mathrm{K}}>0$) are systematically slightly below the circular velocity of the gravitational potential.
+Observational studies of disk galaxies such as \cite{kassinStellarMassTullyFisher2007} found that scatter in the Tully-Fisher relation is significantly reduced when velocity dispersion is added in quadrature with rotational velocity. \cite{wellonsMeasuringDynamicalMasses2020} analyzed most of the same FIRE m12 and m13 simulated galaxies we analyze in this work and similarly found that turbulent pressure gradients significantly contribute to radial force balance in galactic disks.
+Thus, velocity dispersion must be taken into account to correctly infer dynamical masses from gas rotational velocities (sometimes called the ``asymmetric drift'' correction).